 This program directs adults with psychiatric disabilities and non-violent criminal offenses away from the corrections system and into more appropriate community-based treatment settings.
 For more information, make one simple call to our Assessment Center at 1.877.884.3571.

-We provide supportive housing services, which includes support and help with housing.
+We provide supportive housing services, which include support and help with housing.

 - Residential and Outreach Programs